-Fatigue and shift work management training is vital to the success of FSMS.
-Everyone whose role in the DHB can influence the FSMS needs to have an appropriate level of training.
-This includes nurses, roster designers, those involved in the operation of the FSMS processes and safety assurance processes, and the people responsible for overall risk assessment and resource allocation in the DHB.
+Fatigue and shift work management education is vital to the success of FSMS.
+Everyone whose role in the DHB can influence the FSMS needs to have an appropriate level of education/training.
+This includes nurses, health and safety representatives, roster designers, those involved in the operation of the FSMS processes and safety assurance processes, and the people responsible for overall risk assessment and resource allocation in the DHB.
 It also includes senior management, in particular the executive accountable for the FSMS, and decision-makers in health and safety and human resources.
-Training in fatigue and shift work management is also recommended for NZNO and PSA delegates.
+Education in fatigue and shift work management is also recommended for NZNO and PSA delegates.